-To receive your Southern Skies Binocular Certificate and award pin, simply send your observations along with your name, mailing address, email, phone number, and society affiliation, either to your society's Awards Coordinator for verification, or to the Southern Skies Binocular Observing Program Coordinator.
+To receive your Southern Skies Binocular Observing program certificate and pin, simply send your observations along with your name, mailing address, email address, phone number, and society affiliation, either to your society's Awards Coordinator for review verification (they then send a confirmation to the Observing Program COordinator through email or mail), or to the Southern Skies Binocular Observing Program Coordinator.
 Please indicate to whom the certification should be sent.

 Southern Sky Binocular Program Coordinator:

 Upon verification of your observations, your certificate and pin will be forwarded either to you or your society's Awards Co-ordinator, whomever you choose.

 For information on what objects to observe, read the Southern Skies Binocular Object list.